PrincessCyanMarine/SimpleVeinminer/README.md

 I suggest messing around with them a bit to find what fits you best

-~~The easiest way to do that is by using [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) and [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config), but both are optional~~ (Temporarily unavailable)
+The easiest way to do that is by using [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) and [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config), but both are optional

 # Commands
 The config options can also be changed using /veinmining or /veinminingclient